 Creating a Flexbox Layout Using CSS

-Just like a grid layout, a flexbox layout also consists of a flex container and several flex items.
+Just like a grid layout, a flexbox layout consists of a flex container and several flex items.
 The container should have its display property set to flex, and all of its direct children automatically become flex items.

 <div class="container">